Bison Anatomy Bison Ecology Did you know? (Odd facts)

 Today a couple of sources say 1-3 pounds of down and separated to 8-9 ounces of fine down, ending up 4-6 after cleaning.

-The Top Notch Hair– The hide hunters as a rule did not remove the skin from the buffalo’s head, which was covered with long coarse hair that never shed; the hair on some of the old Bulls measured from seventeen to twenty-two inches in length.
+– The hide hunters as a rule did not remove the skin from the buffalo’s head, which was covered with long coarse hair that never shed; the hair on some of the old Bulls measured from seventeen to twenty-two inches in length.
+“General Lawton” from Wichita Refuge measured twenty six inches.

 Just a simple example of a few bison.
 By no means is it a survey of average measures.
 (1887-Hornaday)